dfinity/portal/docs/developer-docs/backend/troubleshooting.md

 ## Failed build when using VMs

-If you are running `dfx` using a virtual machine image on Ubuntu or CentOS, you might see an error message that looks like this when you attempt to run the `dfx build` command:
+If you are running the IC SDK using a virtual machine image on Ubuntu or CentOS, you might see an error message that looks like this when you attempt to run the `dfx build` command:

     Building hello...
     An error occurred: